-Dylis gestured for her squad to stay close and too a step closer to Rhian.
+Dylis gestured for her squad to stay near and took a step closer to Rhian.
 Huw had been assigned to stay and guard the apartment, along with Bernike and Myrrine, in case whoever had lured Glaw and Lykos out decided to pay another visit.
-After some protesting Huw had grudgingly agreed to staying, since he was the only logical choice.
-Of the ten of them he was the only one equipped with an emergency flare that would call the military to his aid (on the off chance the enemy wasn’t the military.)
+After some protesting Huw had grudgingly agreed to stay since he was the only logical choice.
+Of the ten of them, he was the only one equipped with an emergency flare that would call the military to his aid (on the off chance the enemy wasn’t the military.)
 He was also the only one other than Rhian that they wouldn't arrest or killed on the spot.

 Cato and Aculeo had left the night before, sent back to the demon city with news and to gather strength.
 If something went wrong they'd all be dead for sure if no one knew where they were.

 The library towered before them like a great hen.
-Actually it looked more like a sparrow in a hen house, sandwiched as it was between two white temples twice its size.
+Or rather it looked more like a sparrow in a hen house, sandwiched as it was between two white temples twice its size.

 Rhian stuck her key in the back door's lock, her hands trembling, even though she'd said she was sure there would be no one working late tonight.
 To give her some privacy Dylis turned around to face her squad, who'd lined up along the railing of the back alley walkway they were occupying.
 'Does everybody understand the plan?'

 In reply she got three nods and one teasing smile.
 'I'll stand guard on the roof,' Nikon signed and was gone before anyone could contradict the decision.